jwilger/authorizir/README.md

 **Application**
-: In this document, unless otherwise specified, an Application is any deployed application or service within the Foundry platform that will use the Authorization System to control access to its data and operations.
+: In this document, unless otherwise specified, an Application is any deployed application or service within your platform that will use the Authorization System to control access to its data and operations.

 **Authorization Query**
 : A combination of specific Subject, Object, and Privilege identities used as